 “Orange Sky has been overwhelmed with response, not only from Australian’s but from people all over the world,’ says Kelly.
 “Our marketing campaigns aim to spread awareness of both Orange Sky and homelessness, and encourage involvement from volunteering and donations.

 “We’re restoring dignity and positively connecting communities, filling a gap in the community where there is one in the community,” says Kelly.
-“Having access to showers and clean clothes means someone can attend a job interview, feel comfortable using public transport, and restores dignity.
+“Having access to showers and clean clothes means someone can attend a job interview, feel comfortable using public transport, and it restores dignity.

 “We’re also providing a connection to the community through conversation.”